 Admiral Law can only take instructions directly from our clients, unless our client lacks legal capacity.

-Our regulator requires us to take instructions from our clients and not from other parties.
+Our regulator requires us to take instructions from our clients and not from anyone else.
 The only exception to this is where our client does not have legal capacity.
-In these circumstances we may be able to appoint a formal Litigation Friend for our client from whom we take instructions.
-This would apply in the following circumstances:
+In these circumstances, we may be able to appoint a formal Litigation Friend for our client, and we will take our instructions from, and share information with, them.
+This will happen in the following circumstances:

 The Litigation Friend:

-- Will have access to all documentation, information and personal data relating to our client
+- Will have access to all documentation, information and personal/sensitive information relating to our client;

-- Can provide us with instructions as long as those instructions are in the best interests of the client
+- Can provide us with instructions as long as those instructions are in the best interests of our client; and

 - Can cancel instructions to us.

-You have the right to access the data we hold about you under Section 7 of the Data Protection Act 1998.
+You do have the right to access the data that we hold about you.

 Subject Access Request